sciZer0/7/v/README.md

 The blockchain has a new token-distribution mechanism providing the given blockchain the best Gini coefficient in the industry.

-The blockchain has the most desirable thing in the industry: **the native token's total-supply is constantly decreasing from day one**.
+Thanks to burning all transaction fees, the blockchain creates the most valuable thing in the Universe: **the increasing scarcity** — meaning, the total-supply of the native token is constantly decreasing from day one.

-The blockchain, being highly-decentralized, is both highly-sustainable and unprecedentedly highly-efficient simultaneously.
+Additionally, the blockchain, being highly-decentralized, is both highly-sustainable and unprecedentedly highly-efficient simultaneously.

 Having also other unachievable advantages and being especially-suitable for mass adoption, the blockchain might be the 1st one to achieve the market capitalization of **$20 trillion** and allow at least **100,000,000 people** from around the world to make life-changing money from investing no money — not to mention billions of people also able to benefit from it.